 Are you an outdoor enthusiast?
 If you are, in New Zealand, you’ll find everything you seek, from the untamed wasteland, soaring mountains, mist-cloaked fjords, golden beaches, to the charming towns with big doses of laid-back magic.

 Due to the hospitable residents, you’ll probably meet new friends that’ll show you the calm bays of the North, the sky-high mountains to the South, and all sorts of beauty in-between.
-So if you’re up for the experience start preparing by reading these interesting facts about New Zealand…
+So if you’re up for the experience start preparing yourself by checking out these fun facts about New Zealand…

 New Zealand is an island country in the South Pacific Ocean, the southwesternmost part of Polynesia.

-Approximately one third of NZ is protected national park.
+Approximately one-third of NZ is a protected national park.

 15% of the population are Māori.

-The Maori are an aboriginal tribe, thought have emigrated from the Polynesian Islands to New Zealand between 800-1300AD.
+The Maori are an aboriginal tribe, thought has emigrated from the Polynesian Islands to New Zealand between 800-1300AD.

 The country includes two main islands, the North and South islands, and several small islands, some of them hundreds of miles from the main group.

 8. New Zealand owns a variety of territories.